 Please remember, just because you help other people achieve their goals – or watch everyone around you achieve their dream goals – does not mean that it always translates into you being able to do the same thing in your life.
 I get that.
 I have been there.
 But I also know that if you DARE GREATLY you cannot fail.

 Online anxiety therapy will be uncomfortable; it may be painful, and it definitely will challenge you.
 Ultimately, at the end of this journey, my hope is that you realize that the emotional mask is not worth the energy any longer.
 The facade is not worth the energy anymore.
 And you are ready to take the leap to be authentic.

 Being known for who you uniquely are at the core is a freeing experience.

 If you’re ready to feel good about yourself and your life, then I’m here to help!
-I provide online therapy in Ohio, Tennessee, Florida, California, and Pennsylvania.
+I provide online therapy in Texas, Ohio, Tennessee, Florida, California, and Pennsylvania.
 In addition to offering therapy for professionals, I offer online therapy for helping professionals and Therapy for Therapists™.
 I specialize in using The Daring Way™ and offer online workshops to clients who want to overcome shame.
 Contact me today and let’s get started!